Wills Power of Attorney Legal Advice How it Works Pricing

 • Or instructions to a solicitor with directives to create or update a will which were not signed or witnessed before death.

-How do you prove an informal will?
+How do you prove an informal Will?

 Before applying for a grant of probate or letters of administration, the applicant will need to gather as much evidence as possible to prove they are submitting an official testamentary document for consideration.
 The courts will make their judgement based off the following requirements: